CarlTBarnes/StringTheory-Tools/README.md

 # StringTheory-Tools

-This repository contains several tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com
+This repository contains several 1 tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com

-## BigBangTheory to View StringTheory Values and LoadFile Split-Viewer
+## BigBangTheory to View StringTheory Value and Split

-StringTheory Value and Split Viewer aka BigBangTheory
+What's in the StringTheory Value or Split Viewer aka BigBangTheory

-To help you see what your StringTheory code is actually doing the Big Bang class allows you to view the GetValue() string or Split() Lines queue in a Window.
+To help you see what your StringTheory code is actually doing the Big Bang class allows you to view the current GetValue() string or Split() Lines queue in a Window.
 This allows scrolling the data and digging deeper which can be easier than looking at Debug View or Message boxes.
  A Lines "Split Viewer" allows you to specify your Split( parameters ) and see the resulting columns in a List.